 “I didn’t know if my business would make it through…”

 “A friend sent us margaritas in a bag, which we shared on the front porch….”

 “We didn’t have reasons to dress up because we couldn’t go anywhere, so we decided to wear fancy clothes just because….”

 “We had the time, so we got a new puppy….”

 “Your dad was laid off, so he homeschooled you while I did therapy sessions in the bedroom with my patients….”

 This time in history is calling all of us to make changes in our lives.
 For most, it’s forcing us to slow down, whether we like it or not.
 I may be projecting, but the families I met during these “porchraits” are radiating a current of strength and resilience.
 Maybe it’s the shared bond of what they’re going through.
 Maybe it’s all that time together paying off.
 (I can sense that happening in my own family right now.)
 Who knows, but I’m encouraged by it, whatever the case.

 I’ve also felt so grateful to those who’ve donated sessions for people deeply impacted by this virus.
 Thank you for your support.

-I am reminded each time I do a session that we humans are still at the mercy of powers beyond our control.
+I am reminded each time I do a session that humankind is still at the mercy of powers beyond our control.
 For some, we have more options and support than others.
-I’m so grateful to see those who are able to, generously reaching out to help their neighbors and community at large.
+I’m so grateful to see those who are able to generously reach out to help their neighbors and community at large.